JesusWasTaken/ScriptFighter/ReadMe.txt

 /____  >\___  >__|  |__|   __/|__|    |__|  |__\___  /|___|  /__|  \___  >__|
      \/     \/         |__|                   /_____/      \/          \/

-Webpage will be deploy soon
+Webpage will be deployed soon

-This game can be play online (recommended) or locally.
+This game can be played online (recommended) or locally.

 1. HOW TO PLAY WITHOUT AN INTERNET CONNECTION (ADVANCED INFORMATIC OR RECKLESS USER !)

-This game use an API online which chek intop a 411000 words in French and shortly ****** words in English on lists, it's easier to play online.
+This game uses an online API that checks a 411000 French words list and an upcoming English list, it's easier to play online.
 But you can play locally by following these instructions :